Vitaros

 - Headache

-- Penile fibrosis (rare, with repeated long-term use)
+- Penile fibrosis with repeated use

 Warnings & Precautions